MaxFrank13/ETH/README.md

 # ETH
-ETH is the latest and greatest text editor to hit the scene.
-Don't miss out and make sure to Edit Text Here!
+Edit Text Here is the latest and greatest text editor to hit the scene.
+Don't miss out and make sure to get ETH!